Republicans who won't be coming back to Congress after 2018 midterm elections

 Issa's congressional seat is seen as a toss-up that could potentially be won by a Democrat in the 2018 election.

-Multiple Republican lawmakers have already announced that they would not return to Washington after 2018.
+Multiple Republican lawmakers have already announced that they will not return to Washington after 2018.
 In general, fall retirement announcements are nothing new.
 On average, 22 House members retire each cycle, Roll Call reported.

 Here’s the list of Republicans, in the House and Senate, who have announced they will not seek re-election: